Skip to main content

 Actual loss: £200 (not £1,000)

 Your intended £1,000 loss shrinks to £200.
-The remaining £800 isn't "lost" — it's absorbed into the cost basis of the reacquired tokens.
+The remaining £800 isn't "lost".
+It's absorbed into the cost basis of the reacquired tokens.
 But the timing of the tax benefit has shifted, potentially to a less useful year.

 The practical lesson: if you're selling to crystallise a loss, wait 31 days before rebuying the same token.
 Buy a different token, or simply stay in fiat.
 The 30-day window is calculated on a calendar-day basis.